phillsv87/KubeEKS/README.md

 # Make ingress yml. ../ingress-exns.yml will be created
 ./MakeIngress.ps1 -namespace exns

+# Make any needed changes to ../ingress-exns.yml then apply
+kubectl apply -f ../ingress-exns.yml
 ```

 After running ./MakeIngress.ps1 script the ../ingress-exns.yml will be created.
 Modify the newly